ibm-cloud-docs/containers/cs_health_monitor.md

         <tr>
            <td>`Warning`</td>
            <td><ul><li>At least one worker node in the cluster is not available, but other worker nodes are available and can take over the workload.
 Try to [reload](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) the unavailable worker nodes.</li>
            <li>Your cluster has zero worker nodes, such as if you created a cluster without any worker nodes or manually removed all the worker nodes from the cluster.
-[Resize your worker pool](/docs/containers?topic=containers-add_workers#resize_pool) to add worker nodes to recover from a `Warning` state.</li>
+[Resize your worker pool](/docs/containers?topic=containers-add_workers#resize_pool) to add worker nodes to recover from a `Warning` state, and then [update the Calico node entries for your worker nodes](/docs/containers?topic=containers-cs_troubleshoot_clusters#zero_nodes_calico_failure).</li>
            <li>A control plane operation for your cluster failed.
 View the cluster in the console or run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` to [check the **Master Status** for further debugging](/docs/containers?topic=containers-cs_troubleshoot#debug_master).</li></ul></td>
         </tr>
        </tbody>